Animation Resources depends on your contributions to support its services to the worldwide animation community. Please contribute using PayPal.

 If you are a student planning to be a professional cartoonist, listen to music that relates to your work- read books that inspire cartoony ideas- watch movies to learn cinematic techniques that can be applied to cartooning- LIVE THE FABULOUS LIFESTYLE OF A FAMOUS HOLLYWOOD CARTOONIST!

 By the way… Jo-Jo is a big Fats Waller fan now!
-And that’s not all… He graduated from college, trained with John K. and is a professional in the animation business now.
+And that’s not all… He graduated from college, trained with John K. and is a professional in the animation business working full time on Bravest Warriors now.
 Way to go, Jo-Jo!

 Ralph Bakshi is one of my best friends.
 Ralph has retired to New Mexico to paint, but he is still very much in touch with the animation scene today.
 After a bit of cajoling, I’ve persuaded him to speak to the animation community on Animation Resources.
 In this article, Ralph gives his viewpoint on the history of animation and points the direction that he thinks animation should take in the future.
 Whether you draw animation with a pencil or use a computer, I think you’ll find his comments to be important and inspiring. -Stephen Worth